-- (a) for the Day 90 obligations, the County requested an extension which would adjust the Day 90 deadline from November 8, 2009 to November 23, 2009 solely for the purpose of the County's delivery of an amended policy statement as required by Paragraph (31) of the Stipulation.
-In consultation with the United State Department of Housing and Urban Development ("HUD"), the Federal Monitor has granted the requested extension by a letter dated October 20, 2009; and - (b) for the Day 120 obligations, the County requested an extension which would extend the Day 120 deadline from December 8, 2009 to January 30, 2010 for all Day 120 obligations and deliverables.
+(a) for the Day 90 obligations, the County requested an extension which would adjust the Day 90 deadline from November 8, 2009 to November 23, 2009 solely for the purpose of the County's delivery of an amended policy statement as required by Paragraph (31) of the Stipulation.
+In consultation with the United State Department of Housing and Urban Development ("HUD"), the Federal Monitor has granted the requested extension by a letter dated October 20, 2009; and

+(b) for the Day 120 obligations, the County requested an extension which would extend the Day 120 deadline from December 8, 2009 to January 30, 2010 for all Day 120 obligations and deliverables.
 In consultation with the United State Department of Housing and Urban Development ("HUD"), the Federal Monitor has granted the requested extension by a letter dated October 20, 2009.
 Note, however, that a second, limited extension was subsequently granted by HUD on December 18, 2009 with regard to the delivery of an updated Analysis of Impediments ("AI").
 Specifically, that December 18th extension requires the County to select a contractor and execute a contract for the AI revisions by January 31, 2010 and produce an updated AI by June 30, 2010.

 After the County's submission of the Implementation Plan on January 29, 2010, the Federal Monitor issued a report on February 10, 2010 wherein the Federal Monitor provided comments and directed the County to make significant revisions to the Implementation Plan.
-This Implementation Plan, dated March 12, 2010, has been revised to address the comments of the Federal Monitor.
+After the County's submission of a revised Implementation Plan on March 12, 2010, the Federal Monitor issued a report on July 7, 2010 with additional comments and directions for further revisions to the Implementation Plan.
+This Implementation Plan, dated August 9, 2010, has been revised to address the comments of the Federal Monitor.